Alexisbryann/M-Gas/README.md

 # M-Gas
-## Android application that users can register to and be able to order for cooking gas replacement.
+## Android application that users can register to and be able to order for cooking GasModel replacement.